 Is my child eligible for Pupil Premium Plus Funding?

-In 2013 the DfE introduced Pupil Premium Plus for Looked After and Previously Looked After Chidlren.
+In 2013 the DfE introduced Pupil Premium Plus for Looked After and Previously Looked After Children.
 In doing this, the DfE acknowledged the enduring impact of trauma and loss in children’s lives and the key role of schools in supporting children who have had a difficult start in life.

 Pupil Premium funding is available to pupils from reception age to Year 11 in state-funded education in England.

 Schools will receive £2,570 for children who have left care (from a local authority or other state care) under an adoption, special guardianship or child arrangement order.
+DfE Pupil Premium: Overview

 You can find more information about the terms of the funding in the DfE Pupil Premium: Conditions of Grant 2024 to 2025.